EngineHub/WorldEditDocs/source/api/concepts/edit-sessions.rst

    } // it is automatically closed/flushed when the code exits the block

 For more information, see `The try-with-resources Statement`_ page from the Java Tutorials.

+Once an edit session has been used for editing and is closed, it stores all the changes performed.
+If you want to undo these changes at a later time, you can hold a reference to the edit session.
+Then, to undo the changes, make a new EditSession as detailed above, and call ``editSession.undo(newEditSession)``.

 The Extent Stack
 ~~~~~~~~~~~~~~~~